akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen nodded slowly, her gaze resting on Beatrice’s hands.
 “That is why I gave it to you.
 Not to use, but to remind you that you could.
 The weight of the blade is a promise you make to yourself.”

-She leaned forward slightly, the firelight catching the gold thread of her sleeves.
-“Are you sleeping well enough?”

-Beatrice hesitated.
-The polite lie was on her tongue, but the Queen’s eyes were too sharp for such trifles.
-“The nights are... long, Your Grace.
-Every shadow in the rafters wears a face I know.”

-“I thought as much,” Matilda said, her voice dropping to a grounded, practical hum.
-“The spirit does not mend as fast as a cut palm.
-Tonight, you shall have the lavender-steeped wine and a warm brick for your feet.
-It is not a cure for memory, but it tells the body that the danger has passed.”
+She took Beatrice’s hand, wrapped the cloth around the cut, and tied it gently.
+“Keep it clean,” she said.
+“You will need your hands.”

+”Thank you, your Grace.”

+Beatrice sipped from the cup.
+The warmth spread through her chest.
+She drank more, and her shoulders loosened almost against her will.

+Queen Matilda watched her.
+“The shadows will not vanish tonight.
+But the draught will help.”

+Beatrice nodded, her eyelids growing heavy.
+She did not speak.

+The Queen let the silence stretch.

+Beatrice’s head nodded once, then jerked up.
+“I am sorry, Your Grace.
+I did not mean to—”

+“You are tired,” Matilda said.
+“That is why I called you here.
+Not to stand on ceremony.

-She reached into a chest beside her chair and drew out a folded cloak of finest wool—deep blue, almost black, trimmed with grey fur.
-She laid it across Beatrice’s knees; the weight of it was substantial, smelling of cedar and expensive dye. *The weight pressed against her thighs like a hand that would not let go—grounding, not trapping.*
+“Now—” She reached into a chest beside her chair and drew out a folded cloak of finest wool – deep blue, almost black, trimmed with grey fur.
+She laid it across Beatrice’s knees; the weight of it was substantial, smelling of cedar and expensive dye. *The weight pressed against her thighs like a hand that would not let go – grounding, not trapping.*

 “You cannot go back to being the girl I met at the screens passage,” Matilda said, her voice matter-of-fact.
 “The world saw you stand your ground against a knight of the realm.
 If you dress like a servant now, you simply make yourself a target for the next desperate man who thinks you are easy prey.”

 She tapped the fur trim.
 “Wear this.
 Not because you’ve won a prize, but because you need to look like someone who cannot be touched.
 Not for me.
 For yourself.”

-Beatrice’s throat tightened.
+Beatrice tried to focus.
+Her eyelids were heavy.
 “Thank you, Your Grace.”

-“Matilda,” the Queen said quietly.
-“When we are alone, and only then, you may call me Matilda.
-You have earned that much.
-Understand that this is a privilege.”
+The Queen picked up her wine.
+“Now finish your draught.
+The court can wait.”

+Beatrice drank the last of the chamomile.
+The warmth pooled in her stomach, and the firelight seemed softer, the music more distant.

-She picked up her wine.
-“Now go, girl.
-You look as though you need rest.
-Tomorrow, the court will try to forget what happened.
-Do not let them.
-You are not a victim.
-You are the woman who faced a knight with a candlestick and won, from what I hear.”
+Matilda watched her.
+“The whispers you hear in the dark – they are only shadows.
+You decide which ones to keep.
+For you are the woman who faced a knight with a candlestick and won, from what I hear.”

-She smiled.
-A real smile.
+She saw the Queen smile. *A real smile.*

+---

+### Back in her chamber

+Beatrice closed the door behind her and leaned against it.
+The cloak was still over her arm.
+She lifted it to her face and breathed in the cedar and wool.
+Then she lay down on the bed, pulled the cloak over herself like a blanket, and hugged it to her chest.

+Goosie waddled over and settled beside her, warm and steady.

+Beatrice closed her eyes.
+The shadows were still there, but for a moment, they did not move.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)